 Weight – It weighs 110.9 lbs

-User weight – The maximum user weight for this model is 300 pounds
+User weight – The maximum user weight for both models is 300 pounds

 User height – This model is suited to people from 4′ 11″ to 6′ 6″ tall